AlbertoIzq/Concert_Blazor_API/README.md

   - Add Add filtering, sorting, pagination => Add Include properties
   - Extract method from Log messages
-  - Put Update method in Repository, not in Generic Repository
+  - Put Update method in Repository, not in Generic Repository addincludeProperties to GetById and GetAll add tracked and to GetById
+Add validation to Create and AddSongRequestDto

 _BUGS_